CamPlume1/generate_take_home/ideas.md

 - Repeat could be intended to repeat the raw block OPEN
 - Answer serialization could be messed up with list object OPEN
   - Could fix by using Jackson serialization OPEN
+- Could be failing the "" case: OPEN

 ## What assumptions did I make that could be causing me problems?
 - I am assuming valid input CLOSED